The Hidden Power of Normalization Layers in Neural Networks: Exponential Capacity Control: Introduction

-Normalization techniques such as Batch Normalization ($\BN$)~\citep{ioffe2015BNorm}, Layer Normalization ($\LN$)~\citep{ba2016LNorm}, Group Normalization ($\GN$)~\citep{wu2020GNorm}, and Instance Normalization ($\IN$)~\citep{ulyanov2016INorm} have become indispensable components of modern deep neural networks (DNNs).
-In practice, they consistently enhance performance across a wide range of tasks.
+In practice, normalization layers consistently enhance performance of deep neural networks (DNNs) across a wide range of tasks.
 A classical motivation for normalization is to mitigate the \emph{internal covariate shift} during training~\citep{ioffe2015BNorm}.
 Without normalization, the variance of inputs at intermediate layers may grow substantially~\citep{ioffe2015BNorm,bjorck2018understandingBN}---even exponentially with depth~\citep{de2020BN,zhang2019fixup,shao2020normalization}---causing unstable gradients and slow convergence.
-Normalization counteracts this effect by rescaling inputs, thereby improving optimization stability.
+Normalization counteracts this effect by rescaling inputs to improve optimization stability.

-Beyond optimization stability, normalization has long been observed to improve the \emph{generalization} of DNNs, yet its underlying theoretical mechanism remains unclear.
+Beyond optimization stability, normalization layers has long been observed to improve the \emph{generalization} of DNNs, yet its underlying theoretical mechanism remains unclear.
 Several hypotheses have been proposed. \citet{santurkar2018BNorm} showed that $\BN$ smooths the loss landscape by reducing the Lipschitz constant of the loss, which facilitates training.
 The ability to employ larger learning rates~\citep{bjorck2018understandingBN,zhang2019fixup} and the implicit regularization behavior observed in shallow architectures~\citep{luo2019UnderstandingBN} further suggest a regularizing effect.
 However, a precise theoretical characterization of this regularization for \emph{deep} networks is still missing~\citep{wu2020WN}.
 This leads to a long-standing open question: